Tuni: Economy

 Tuni is a commercial hub for Kakinada and Anakapalli Districts.
-A famous, and one of the oldest, sugar factories of Andhra Pradesh "Tandava Sugars" is here.
+One of the oldest sugar factories of Andhra Pradesh, "Tandava Sugars", is here.
 A large number of handloom industries, about 20 cashew nut industries, hetero industries, Deccan finechemicals pvt ltd (Major Chemical factory) and 10 other chemical industries are in and around Tuni.

 Assembly constituency

 Tuni is an assembly constituency (consisting of mandals: Kotananduru, Tuni and Thondangi) in Andhra Pradesh.
-There were registered voters in Tuni constituency in the 1999 elections.
+As of 2024, there are a total of 2,24,702 electors in the constituency.